To start a business at home?

 Application forms and fees can be found on the Planning Portal website.
 You can also download forms from the Planning Portal website.

-Further guidance on making an application and information needed to register an application can be found here.
+Further guidance on making an application and information needed to register an application.

 Do I need planning permission?